 According to federal law, you cannot discriminate against a tenant on the basis of protected factors, like sex or race.
 Still, it’s paramount that you do screen them based on whether they can afford to cover their rent obligations each month.
-Check their references, including personal references and former landlords, to see how good (or bad) they are about taking care of the units they rent out.
+Check their references, including personal references and former landlords, and apartment asset management, to see how good (or bad) they are about taking care of the units they rent out.
 And verify their incomes to make sure that they can meet your established rent levels.

 Real Estate Asset Management Step 7: Think Outside of the Box

 Remember that your apartment property is more than just a piece of real estate sitting along a busy corridor: It’s an asset.
 That means your goal should be to improve your property’s value long term.
 Let’s take a look at a couple of ways you can do this.

 First, look for any hidden costs that you may have previously overlooked.
 For example, when it comes to your property’s electricity, you could use one meter for the entire property, or you could allow every unit to have its own meter.
 Do some investigation to find out which option would save you the most money, then go with it.

 Also, have you ever considered providing rental insurance to your tenants?
 Not many landlords have.
 But if you can become the anomaly by doing this, you could easily generate more revenue on a monthly basis without adding a whole lot of work to your plate.

 Embarking on the apartment asset management process can no doubt be an intimidating experience.
 However, it can also be an exciting and fruitful one if you know which steps to take from the start.